Getting Started with IonQ Aria: Trapped Ion Quantum Computing

 # print(f" |{state}>: {prob:.4f}")

-IonQ publishes algorithmic qubit (AQ) benchmarks, which measure how many qubits can be used reliably in a random circuit model benchmark.
-Higher AQ indicates better effective performance.
+IonQ publishes algorithmic qubit (#AQ) benchmarks, which measure how many qubits can be used reliably in a suite of algorithmic benchmark circuits.
+Higher #AQ indicates better effective performance.
+Per IonQ’s published specifications:

 |---|---|---|